-Biological systems are sensitive to biological, chemical, and physical changes in the environment, which can affect an organism's ability to survive, growth, and reproduce, that in turn can affect population and community dynamics.
+Biological systems are sensitive to biological, chemical, and physical changes in the environment, which can affect an organism's ability to survive, grow, and reproduce, that in turn can affect population and community dynamics.
 As a result, certain biological processes, species, populations, and communities can be used as bioindicators of ecosystem status and trends.
+In 2024, Hurricane Milton created a new pass through Stump Pass Beach State Park, connecting Lemon Bay to the Gulf|Josh Olive.

+Early morning at Circle B Bar Reserve.
+CHNEP serves all communities, including coastal and heartland areas Jeff Spence.
 For example, algal blooms, including macroalgae, can indicate excess nutrient supply.
-Oysters can accumulate and concentrate pollutants in a specific location, such as trace metals and polyfluoroalkyl (PFAS).
+Oysters can accumulate and concentrate pollutants in a specific location, such as trace metals and polyfluoroalkyl substances (PFAS).
 Seagrasses can be used as an indicator of water clarity, which can be diminished by suspended sediments, particles, and nutrient-fueled algal blooms.
 Upstream, benthic macroinvertebrates can indicate a healthy freshwater creek.

-Throughout the 2025 CCMP Update, we identify key bioindicators that are useful for assessing environmental health and briefly discuss how they can be used to monitor the effectiveness of management response.
-The Water Atlas is also now bringing together bioindicators and chemical indicators of water quality along with FDEP impairment assessment to create a holistic ecosystem health indicators tool.
+Throughout the 2024 CCMP Update, key bioindicators that are useful for assessing environmental health are identified and discussed as to how they can be used to monitor the effectiveness of management response.
+The CHNEP Water Atlas is also now bringing together bioindicators and chemical indicators of water quality along with the Florida Department of Environmental Protection (FDEP) impairment assessment to create a holistic ecosystem health indicators tool.